U.S. tech dominance could offer leverage over Russia — or backfire

 But the experts agree that such advantages are unlikely to be permanent and are vulnerable to the tides of global events, and especially conflicts in which Western nations use their power to try to bring rivals to heel.

-China’s investments in new chip technologies and the aggressive expansion of telecommunications supplier Huawei have changed the technological balance of power worldwide, despite U.S. sanctions blocking the expansion of Huawei.
+China’s investments in new chip technologies and the aggressive expansion of telecommunications supplier Huawei have changed the technological balance of power worldwide, despite U.S. sanctions blocking the firm’s expansion.

 In Iran, amid the Trump administration’s intense sanctions to prevent that nation from acquiring nuclear weapons, the government ordered disconnection from the global Internet during political protests in November 2019.
-That cut off Iranians from the outside world while also allowing the country’s leaders to test its so-called “halal Internet,” an internal network already under development for several years by that point, along with a suite of apps built domestically.
+That cut off Iranians from the outside world while also allowing the country’s leaders to test its “halal Internet,” an internal network already under development for several years by that point, along with a suite of apps built domestically.

 The disruption hurt businesses and complicated the lives of Iranians.
 But, said Micek of Access Now, at least some of the homegrown apps worked, allowing digital life to proceed, if less efficiently.